 The Hawker Hurricane was the first RAF monoplane fighter but was constructed using traditional techniques developed through Hawker’s long pedigree of inter-war biplane fighters.
 Whilst it was the highest-scoring fighter during the Battle of Britain, afterwards, it quickly became outclassed but continued in use throughout WWII in a ground attack role.

-This 1:6.8 scale, 1.78 m wingspan R/C model plan of the Hawker Hurricane is designed on two well detailed plan sheets, showing the installation of a retractable undercarriage and working flaps.
-The model is of conventional all wood construction, but a moulded plastic cockpit canopy, engine cowling and a metal propeller spinner are available.
+Designed by Brian Taylor this 1:6.8 scale, 1.78 m wingspan R/C model plan of the Hawker Hurricane is designed on two well detailed plan sheets, showing the installation of a retractable undercarriage and working flaps.
+The model is of conventional all-wood construction, but a moulded plastic cockpit canopy, engine cowling and a metal propeller spinner are available.
 A laser-cut wood-pack is also available.
 This aeroplane is designed to be powered by two-stroke or four-stroke engines, but experienced modellers should be able to convert it to electric power (details not supplied, so please send us information if you make a successful EP version!)
 It is not suitable for beginners, either to plan building or model flying.

 - Wingspan: 70″ / 1780 mm